How to Find the Writing Coach You Need

 Your writing coach will follow up with you as you take your story from your first page to querying agents or publishing.
 They'll teach you how to understand and recognize your writing process quirks, inconveniences, and strengths.

 And while they won't edit your story, they will coach you through the rough spots that might stop you from finishing it.
+That's why you need to respect the coach.

 Respect the Coach

 First, before you reach out to someone, study what they have already put into the world.
+They may already be a professional writer, have a solid writing career, or have other personal experience that will help you with the challenges you are facing.

-Good coaches are already coaching.
 They've likely written articles, blogs, or books about writing.
 They've probably been on podcasts.
 They may even have courses available online.

 They usually will have testimonials that speak to their coaching style and strengths.